great-expectations/great_expectations/docs/command_line.rst

 Just as writing SQL queries is far better with access to data, so are writing expectations.
 These are best written interactively against some data.

-To this end, this command interactively helps you choose some data, creates a sample suite, and opens up Data Docs.
+To this end, this command interactively helps you choose some data, creates the new suite, adds sample expectations to it, and opens up Data Docs.

 .. important::